 Some of the best organic sheets you can buy are the Magnolia Organics Dream Collection Sheet Set.
-These linens are made from Global Organic Textile Standard, certified organic cotton, which is grown without the use of pesticides or herbicides, and they’re manufactured according to fair trade standards, as well.
+These linens are made from Global Organic Textile Standard, certified organic cotton, which is grown without the use of pesticides or herbicides.
+Additionally, they’re manufactured according to Fair Trade Standards, as well.
 The fabric has a smooth, silky sateen construction with a 300 thread count, making them luxurious and soft to sleep in every night.

 Best Flannel: L.L.
 Bean Organic Flannel Sheet

 Flannel sheets are especially popular in the cold winter months, and you’ll absolutely love the L.L.
 Bean Organic Flannel Sheet Collection if you love being warm and cozy in bed.
 These sheets are made from 100 percent GOTS-certified organic cotton, and they’re also Standard 100 by OEKO-TEX certified.

 These organic flannel sheets are made from double-brushed cotton for a super soft feel that only improved with each wash.
 You can choose from four standard colors, and the fitted sheets accommodate mattresses up to 15 inches deep.
 We love that the plush fabric is designed to resist shrinking and fading, and the 5-ounce mid-weight fabric is comfortable to use year-round.

 Best Sateen: Coyuchi 300 Thread Count Organic Sateen Sheet Set